pseudorandomized/complexity-in-latex/README.md

 # complexity-in-latex
 Latex preamble macros for Computational Complexity

-Include the cc-preamble.tex file to your .tex root doc to make available the commands described to the CC-glossary.pdf file.
+Include the cc-preamble.tex file to your .tex root doc to make available the commands described to the Complexity Glossary (latexsheet.pdf) file.